One Day in a City Itinerary: Lisbon, Portugal

 What to see and do when short on time in Lisbon.

 Highlights of Lisbon, Portugal include everything from cathedrals to castles to colorful streamers running above your head as you walk down narrow, cobblestoned streets.
-Here are some ideas on what to do if you only have one day in Lisbon and want to catch as much of the essence of the city as you can.
+I visited Lisbon during a day-long layover and I extensively researched before arriving in order to have the perfect day — and I did!

 Getting Around Lisbon